 The Trust will review each Trust Claim Form to ensure that it is complete and that the Tort Claim it asserts meets the criteria set forth in the TDPs.
 The Trust will then determine whether your Tort Claim will be Allowed and, if so, the value of your Tort Claim.
-Below you will find a description of how these determinations are made for each type of Category A Claim.
+Below you will find a description of how these determinations are made for Tort Claims in Category D.